afonari/afonari.github.io/index.md

 ---

 ## Alexandr Fonari (firstname.lastname@gatech.edu)
-Graduate Student, Department of Chemistry
+Graduate Student, Department of Chemistry,
 Georgia Institute of Technology (GT), Atlanta, GA, 30332-0400.

 I develop software to solve scientific problems.
 I have more than five years of experience with Perl, Python and Fortran languages.
 I use HPC technologies like OpenMPI and GlobalArrays on a day-by-day basis.
 My scientific expertise includes: condensed matter physics, simulation of the electronic devices, software seveloping.